dobsondev/dobsondev-shortcodes/README.md

 **Bug Fixes**

+* Added the tags for tested up to WordPress 4.2.4 (1.1.7)
 * Added some documentation that was missing (1.1.0)
 * Added the tags for tested up to WordPress 4.1.1 (1.1.0)
 * Changed some documentation errors (1.1.1)